-17th International Television Contest for Young Musicians 'The Nutcracker' took place in Moscow from 29 November to 6 December 2016.
+17th International Television Contest for Young Musicians 'The Nutcracker' was held in Moscow from 29 November to 6 December 2016.

 The ‘Nutcracker’ Contest is one of the most cherished projects of the RUSSIA-KULTURA Television Channel.
 Each year the contest discovers new and exciting talents from all over the world and provides young performers with opportunity to showcase their skills on a professional level, as well as exchange experiential knowledge and receive the judgement of eminent professionals.